TasneemEltabakh/bigdata-spotify-mpd/README.md

 ## 12. Acknowledgments

-- Spotify Research — Million Playlist Dataset
+- **Spotify Research** for providing the Million Playlist Dataset (MPD)
-- Databricks — Unified analytics platform
+- **Databricks** for the unified analytics and Spark execution platform
+- **Amazon Web Services (AWS S3)** for reliable object storage used to host the full uncompressed Spotify MPD raw JSON dataset and enable scalable cloud-based ingestion

 ---